Eyes on the Ground: Major news headlines from the Upper East Region

-GhanaWeb brings you highlights of some major news that made headlines in the Upper East Region.
-Below is the outline:
+GhanaWeb brings you highlights of major news stories from the Upper East Region

 Reconstruction work on the Kubore Bridge in the Bawku West District of the Upper East Region has been completed, easing the movement of commuters who were previously stranded due to a cut in the road.